Explanation

 =SUM({58,41,48;37,46,32;38,48,38;35,59,46})

 SUM returns a final result of 526, the sum of the 12 numbers in the array returned by FILTER.
-As the formula is copied down, it calculates a different sum for each group, using the value in column G for group.
+As the formula is copied down, it calculates the correct sum for each group.

-You can use the SUMPRODUCT function to solve this problem in Legacy Excel.
-The formula looks like this:
+You can use the SUMPRODUCT function to solve this problem in older versions of Excel like this:

 =SUMPRODUCT(--(group=G5)*data)

-Working from the inside out, the logical expression on the left tests all values in group with the value in G5 ("A"):
+Working from the inside out, the logical expression on the left tests for group A like this:

 --(group=G5) // test all group values

-Because we are comparing one value to the 12 values in group, we get an array that contains 12 TRUE and FALSE values:
+Since we are comparing one value in G5 to the 12 values in group, we get back 12 results:

 --{TRUE;TRUE;TRUE;TRUE;FALSE;FALSE;FALSE;FALSE;FALSE;FALSE;FALSE;FALSE}